serena-ramley/21daychallenge2019/README.md

 Our first function, lightsOn, must set all of the lights to on and then return the array of lights.
 The second function, lightsOff, must set all the lights to "off" and then return the array of lights.
 The third function, toggleLights, will receive an array of many street lights, as well as a boolean value lightsAreOn which tells you whether or not all the lights are currently on.
 If lightsAreOn is true, your function should turn all of the lights off.
 If lightsAreOn is false, your function should turn all of the lights on.

+# Day 14 Bus Pricing
+We'll be implementing a function called dynamicPricing(), which will return the cost of a particular trip given the number of people on the bus, and the distance traveled by the passenger.
+This function receives two numbers: numberOfPeople and distanceTraveled.

+The base ticket price is $1.
+Passengers will be charged $0.25 per kilometer.
+If there are 30 or more people on the bus, there should be $0.25 added to the total.

+The value that your functions returns must be a string, formatted as such: $4.25.
+Your values must be shown to two decimal points of precision.